odhissm/portfolio_management/README.md

 *From the terminal:*

-`streamlit run initial_analyses.py`  -- Ensure that you are in the root directory where this file is located before running the command.
+`streamlit run initial_analyses.py`  -- Ensure that you are in the root directory where this file is located and that you have installed the streamlit library before running the command.

 **If you encounter difficulties running Streamlit, possible server errors are discussed [here](https://docs.streamlit.io/knowledge-base/deploy/remote-start).
-Their reference docs on the main site cover an extensive amount of questions as well.
+Their reference docs on the main site cover an extensive amount of questions as well.**

-**The basic flow of the application is as follows --
+**The basic flow of the application is as follows** --

-1. ARKK's current holdings are accessed from the ARKK holdings API, and then filtered to display tickers, weights and company names.
+1. ARKK's current holdings are accessed from the [ARKK holdings API](https://arkfunds.io/api/v2/etf/holdings), and then filtered to display tickers, weights and company names.
 These holdings are then passed to the Alpaca API to retrieve historical price data.

 2. Once ARKK's current holdings have been imported, initial analyses are run on the portfolio to assess risk, return and projection metrics vs. the QQQ index.